-To edit the settings for an existing server connection, tap the vertical dots on the right side next to the server name, and then tap the Edit button that will appear in the drop-down menu.
+To edit the settings for an existing server connection, tap the 'three-dots (...)' menu on the right side next to the server name, and then tap the Edit button that will appear in the drop-down menu.
 Use the Delete menu option to remove any existing entry.